 Now, I’m not saying that you should send the bank another check of course.
 You should set up an automatic deposit into another bank account and save the money that you were paying for your car loan.

 Continue paying your monthly car loan payment, but pay yourself instead of the bank.
 I’m building up my account either for a classic Ford Mustang or maybe the down payment for my next new car.
 Who knows, maybe I could save enough to pay for my next car with cash.
 It would be really cool to have several car titles.

 Write on your ATM sleeves - I love using ATM or credit card sleeves to help remind me why I’m saving money in the first place.
 These credit card sleeves help keep me from spending money.
 I write directly on them what I’m saving for.
 It’s very hard to spend frivolously or at least it makes me think twice when I see something like “family vacation” staring back at me when I go to pull out my ATM or credit card to use.

 Buy yourself gift cards – One way that you can trick yourself into saving money is by using gift cards.
 J.D.
 Roth from Get Rich Slowly calls it using reverse credit.
 Reverse credit lets you build up a gift card balance and then use those gift cards to save up for and to pay for your future purchase.

 For example, if you want to buy an Apple MacBook Air, you would accumulate Apple gift cards using reverse credit to save for the purchase.
-Buy, sell and trade gift cards at PlasticJungle.com.
-Pay as low as $70 for a $100 gift card or sell your unwanted gift cards for cash!
+Need a Gift?
+Choose from Top Brands.
+Shop Giftcardmall.com Today!